 13+ Overseas Entry (all years)

 The following applies to all candidates who are currently schooled overseas.
-Please note that all applications from Mainland China are asked to contact BE Education to help with the entry process.
+Please note that it is in the interests of all applications from Mainland China to apply through BE Education who, for a small fee, will advise as to whether Radley is the best school for your son and guide prosepctive candidates through the entry process.

 Name: Ellen Xu

 We often find that candidates from overseas apply slightly later than those who are schooled in the UK.
 It is still possible to gain a place at Radley for 2019, but competition is very tough and a boy should be of scholarship standard.
 Please review our scholarship section and, if you think your son is a strong candidate, simply follow the instructions on those pages for entry – the system for overseas scholarship applicants is exactly the same as for UK candidates.
 We would be delighted to hear from you.

 2020 only: Applications for 2020 Open Entry Overseas have now closed.